emmanueltouzery/vim-dispatch-neovim/README.md

 Add support for neovim's terminal emulator and job control to [dispatch.vim][dispatch].

+This version is modified from the upstream @radenling version by keeping the buffer for the terminal open after the run (useful in combination with vim-test for inspection of the results).

 ## Usage

 _Note: This plugin depends on [dispatch.vim][dispatch] and you need to have that